-You can decorate around your counter tops and on any open shelves you have in your kitchen by adding some fall touches.
-A beautiful centerpiece on your kitchen table may be just the look your going for.
-Another idea is to add some pretty fall themed kitchen towels or other seasonal linens.
+You can decorate around your countertops and on any open shelves you have in your kitchen by adding some fall touches.
+A beautiful centerpiece on your kitchen table may be just the look you’re going for.
+Another idea is to add some pretty fall-themed kitchen towels or other seasonal linens.

-If your interested in building your own kitchen island you may want to consider using base cabinets.
+If you are interested in building your own kitchen island you may want to consider using base cabinets.

 Go with what strikes you whether it be muted neutral tones or warm fall colors.
 A Collection of orange pumpkins mixed with bright leaves are always fun as are decorative elements that include golden yellows.

 If you love faux flowers and fall DIY decorations be sure to see my posts on dough bowls I have a Neutral dough bowl, Fall dough bowl, and a Spring one!
 Also new on the blog is my simple fall DIY dining table centerpiece Idea post!

 Thank you for visiting the blog today, be sure to see this year’s list of Amazing Amazon Fall wreaths!